PrePass-Source/dx-observabilitysetup/README.md

 # Local Monitoring Stack

+##  🔥 <span style="color:red">Important Note</span> 🔥

+The `dx-observability` local stack is developed for, but is not limited to, use with the [PrePass.Observability Library](https://cvo-devops.visualstudio.com/Architecture/_git/PrePass.Observability).

+The package can be found here, [PrePass.Observability Nuget Pacakage](https://cvo-devops.visualstudio.com/Architecture/_artifacts/feed/PrePass.Common/NuGet/PrePass.Observability/overview)

 ## Overview

 This directory contains a complete monitoring and database solution for local development, designed with developer experience (DX) as the top priority.
 Features include: